sourceduty/ChatGPT/README.md

 > "*For me, AI expanded my general high intelligence like a librarian, I don't concentrate like a doctor does.*"

+> "*I bought a opy of ChatGPT For Dummies because I thought it was fucking hilarious.*"

 <br>
 </details>
 <details><summary>Concept GPTs</summary>